tongbao96/code-for-SFR-AS/README.md

 ### Raw Data

-This paper conducts experiments on two widely accepted datasets of scientific paper abstracts, arXiv and PubMed , Original data from the paper [A Discourse-Aware Attention Model for Abstractive Summarization of Long Document](https://arxiv.org/abs/1804.05685).
+This paper conducts experiments on two widely accepted datasets of scientific paper abstracts, arXiv and PubMed , Original data from the paper [[A Discourse-Aware Attention Model for Abstractive Summarization of Long Document]](https://arxiv.org/abs/1804.05685).

  You can download the arXiv dataset at (https://archive.org/download/armancohan-long-summarization-paper-code/arxiv-dataset.zip) and the Pubmed dataset at (https://archive.org/download/armancohan-long-summarization-paper-code/pubmed-dataset.zip).